-Each captain shall provide a list of the names of the 11 players and the nominated 12th man in writing to the umpires before the toss.
+Each captain shall provide a list of the names of the 11 players and the nominated 12th man in writing to the ICC match referee before the toss.
 No player (including the nominated 12th man) may be changed after the toss without the consent of the opposing captain.